 If you cancel after you start or renew your subscription, you receive a prorated credit or refund.
 The amount is either credited towards your next invoice or returned to you in the next billing cycle.

 The steps to cancel your trial or paid subscription depend on the number of licenses in your subscription.
-The following table explains what steps you can take, based on your number of licenses.
+The following table explains what steps you can take, based on the number of licenses in your subscription.

 |If your subscription has||You can|

 If you can't reduce the number of licenses, turn off recurring billing.
-This prevents you from being charged again for your subscription, and lets you keep your access to your products and services for the remainder of your subscription.
+Turning off recurring billing prevents you from being charged again for your subscription, and lets you keep your access to your products and services for the remainder of your subscription.